FAQ

 Compounding yourself is a very tedious process, especially when you are staking in multiple pools across multiple websites, and it is often hard to know the optimal frequency and timing of when to compound and reinvest your yields.
 Adamant does all of this for you and also saves you gas fees.

-Adamant's Smart Farming vaults also automatically handle the process of repaying your loan to prevent your collateral from being liquidated.
+Adamant's vaults also automatically handle the process of repaying your loan to prevent your collateral from being liquidated.

 For added security, many of Adamant's vaults also block smart contracts from depositing into them.
 Our vaults also block other reward manipulation exploits, like the "Merlin" exploit.